Teodora Alonso Realonda: After Rizal's death

 In August 1898, Narcisa got the body of her brother Rizal, and found out that the body was not even laid out in a coffin.
-Because of this, the government offered a lifetime pension as a token of gratitude, after Rizal was declared the national hero of the Philippines.
-Teodora even saw the declaration of the monument for Rizal a week before she died.
-Alonso died in her home in San Fernando Street, San Nicolas, Manila.
+Because of this, the government offered Teodora a lifetime pension as a token of gratitude, after Rizal was declared the national hero of the Philippines.
+However, she declined the offer, as she said that her family "has never been patriotic for money."
+She even saw the declaration of the monument for Rizal a week before she died.
+Alonso died in her home at 478 San Fernando Street, San Nicolas, Manila on August 16, 1911.
+Her remains were interred at a mausoleum in Cementerio del Norte, Manila, joining that of her husband Francisco, before being transferred to their current tomb at Rizal Shrine in Calamba, Laguna.